SNAS/docker/collector/README.md

 You can use ```docker logs openbmp_collector``` to get the console logs.
 This is useful if the container exits due to invalid start or for another reason.

-#### System Start/Restart Config (ubuntu 14.04)
-By default, the containers will not start automatically on system boot/startup.
-You can use the below example to instruct the container to start automatically.

-You can read more at [Docker Host Integration](https://docs.docker.com/articles/host_integration/) on how to start containers automatically.

-> #### IMPORTANT
-> The ```--name=openbmp_collector``` parameter given to the ```docker run``` command is used with the ```-a openbmp_collector``` parameter below to start the container by name instead of container ID.
-You can use whatever name you want, but make sure to use the same name used in docker run.

-    cat <<END > /etc/init/collector-openbmp.conf
-    description "OpenBMP Collector container"
-    author "tim@openbmp.org"
-    start on filesystem and started docker
-    stop on runlevel [!2345]
-    respawn
-    script
-      /usr/bin/docker start -a openbmp_collector
-    end script
-    END